July 29, 2025

 Comparison with Competitors: Battle of the Irons

-Before we dive into the details, let's take a quick look at how the Callaway Mavrik Irons stack up against some of their main competitors:
+Before we dive into the details, let's take a quick look at how the Callaway Mavrik irons stack up against some of their main competitors:

 FeatureCallaway MavrikTaylorMade P770Mizuno JPX921Titleist T200